 Loved for its beautiful golden sand beach, the sunny town of Kaiteriteri is a launching place for trips into the Abel Tasman National Park.
 This attractive beach town is 13 kilometres from Motueka and handy to the Abel Tasman National Park.

 Take a guided kayak trip that will take you along a stunning stretch of coastline for a fantastic sea kayaking experience.
-Enjoy panoramic views of Abel Tasman National Park, check out nesting cormorants, sea caves, islands and the world famous Split Apple Rock.
+Enjoy panoramic views of Abel Tasman National Park, and check out nesting cormorants, sea caves, islands and the world-famous Split Apple Rock.
 Enjoy a swing bridge, watch some marine life, sea an island or two.
-Kayak along the southern stretches of the Abel Tasman taking in beaches, caves and tidal lagoons, these delights all nestled in the sheltered waters between Marahau and Watering Cove.
-A water taxi links you through to the heart of the park where a walk between Bark Bay and Torrent Bay allows you to enjoy wicked views, lush native bush and Falls River swing bridge.
-This idyllic track links a myriad of crescent-shaped coves of glittering golden sand, washed by the crystal-clear waters.
-You’ll wander along beaches that constantly invite you in for a swim; hike through scented forest and around headlands with commanding views of the coast; and feel the delicious squelch of mud between your toes as you wade across tidal flats.
+Kayak along the southern stretches of the Abel Tasman, taking in beaches, caves and tidal lagoons nestled in the sheltered waters between Marahau and Watering Cove.
+A water taxi links you to the heart of the park, where a walk between Bark Bay and Torrent Bay allows you to enjoy wicked views, lush native bush and the Falls River swing bridge.
+This idyllic track links numerous crescent-shaped coves of glittering golden sand washed by crystal-clear waters.
+You’ll wander along beaches that constantly invite you for a swim, hike through the scented forests and around headlands with commanding views of the coast, and feel the delicious squelch of mud between your toes as you wade across tidal flats.

 Accommodation: Nelson or Abel Tasman

 The Nelson Lakes National Park is an enchanting alpine landscape of rugged peaks, forests and stunning glacial lakes.
 A compact area of mountain ranges separated by forested valleys, the Nelson Lakes National Park is home to the beginning of the awe-inspiring Southern Alps.